adamdjbrett/doctrineofdiscovery.org/_posts/2019-03-27-nuclear-reactors-not-green.md

 ---
-title: Nuclear Reactors are Not Green: A Red Paper"
+title: "Nuclear Reactors are Not Green: A Red Paper"
 categories:
   - Blog
   - redpaper